Tariq Nasheed

+Early life

+Nasheed was born in Detroit, Michigan, and spent most of his youth in Birmingham, Alabama.

 Career

-Nasheed began his career as a dating expert under the "K-Flex” persona before transitioning into documentary filmmaking.
+In 1991, Nasheed moved to Los Angeles, where he began his career as a rapper and later as a dating expert under the "K-Flex" persona, before transitioning into documentary filmmaking.
 Many of his dating books give instructions on how to be a pickup artist.

+In 2000, Nasheed had his first acting credit in the mockumentary TV series The Awful Truth by Michael Moore in the second-season episode "Taxi Driver", where he interviewed politicians in Washington, D.C. about allegations of taking money from lobbyists, including Mark Pfeifle, who served as deputy communications director to then-presidential candidate George W. Bush, U.S. representative Tom Lantos, and political campaigner Nick Nyhart of Every Voice.

 Nasheed produced the 2011 documentary film Hidden Colors: The Untold History of People of Aboriginal, Moor, and African Descent.
 Nasheed's follow-up film and DVD, Hidden Colors 2: The Triumph of Melanin, was released in 2012.

 In 2013, Nasheed released the horror film The Eugenist, which he also wrote and directed.
-In 2014, he released Hidden Colors 3: The Rules of Racism.
+In 2014, he released Hidden Colors 3: The Rules of Racism and co-produced Da Sweet Blood of Jesus (a remake of the 1973 movie Ganja & Hess) with director Spike Lee.

-In 2020, Nasheed took issue with an LGBT branded sandwich that had been sold by supermarket chain Marks & Spencers during pride month in 2019.
+In 2015, Nasheed was an associate producer in the short documentary film Wilmington on Fire, about the 1898 Wilmington Massacre.

+In 2023 Nasheed opened the Hidden History Museum in Los Angeles.
+The museum features current and historical Black figures.

 Mink Slide

-Nasheed is the lead singer of the R&B musical group Mink Slide which debuted in 2018.
-Mink Slide's first album, Egyptian Musk, debuted at #12 on Billboard R&B Albums charts.
+Nasheed is the lead singer of the R&B musical group Mink Slide, which debuted in 2018.
+Mink Slide's first album, Egyptian Musk, debuted at number 12 on the Billboard R&B Albums chart.